peter-szrnka/monolith_2_microservice/README.md

-# Monolith service demo
+# Monolith to Microservice refactoring demo

-This is my sample application to demonstrate a classical monolithic application.
-This is the structure, what I'm currently using at my actual job.
-I'll do a refactor on another repository.

 ## About the application
 This application represents a fictive Book store with a simple order management and a payment service.
 The books can be saved, deleted, listed, and displayed via REST API.
 The orders and payments can be initiated, finalized, and cancelled.
 It's not a fully functioning online store, it's just demonstrates a simple,